wp-plugins/top-authors/readme.txt

 * Replaced space in author name by dash so the link is more WP friendly

 = 0.2 =
 * Check if input is nummeric and between 1 and 99

 = 0.1 =
 * Initial release

 == Upgrade Notice ==
+= 1.0.0 =
+* This is a complete recode of the plugin, if you run into any issues please let me know!

 = 0.5.2 =
 * New features like display and nickname support

 = 0.5 =